danatrace/continuousimprovement/README.md

 ## Create Webhooks in Cloudautomation

 * Go to your Cloudautomation instance
-* the Install Workflow has created a project called "slo-evaluation" and "deployment-gates" go into the slo-evaluation project and click on settings, in settings click on integrations and chose Webhook-Service
+* the Install Workflow has created a project called "slo-evaluation" and "deployment-gates" go into the slo-evaluation project and click on settings, in settings click on secrets and create a secret called Dynatraceapitoken (a second one to the already existing one, as this one is for the webhook only) with the key DT_API_TOKEN and the scope keptn-webhook-service
+* Go back to settings, in settings click on integrations and chose Webhook-Service

    <img src="images/webhookservice.png" width="500" height="150" />
 <br>